 This system of student involvement greatly frustrated many – faculty were dissatisfied to have equal voting rights as the students they taught in their own classrooms, and students were dissatisfied that administrators and faculty members had control over student self-government and activities.
 Eventually, by 1977 many issues had surfaced that hindered the functioning and operation of the joint student-faculty senate.

 In spring of 1977, the University Senate, at an impasse on many of the issues affecting the University, was dissolved by the then University President Eugene Mills.
 The Academic Senate, the historical predecessor to the modern Faculty Senate, was formed shortly thereafter, and was given jurisdiction over educational policies and other academic affairs.
 The Academic Senate was an expanded version of the Faculty Caucus, and contained little or no voting student representation.

 A task force of students was appointed to recommend a new governance system for students with jurisdiction over policies and matters pertaining to student life.
-The constitution for a new Student Senate was completed and signed by President Mills in May of 1979.
+The Constitution for a new Student Senate, based on a similar power and organizational structure as its 1969 predecessor, was completed and signed by President Mills in May of 1979.